AdobeDocs/experience-platform.en/help/destinations/catalog/data-partners/merkury-enterprise-identity.md

 ---
-keywords: Experience Platform;home;popular topics;destinations;connectors;destination connectors;destinations sdk;sdk;SDK
-title: Merkury Enterprise Identity Documentation self-service template for the UI
+title: Merkury Enterprise Identity Destination
-description: Learn how to create a Merkury Enterprise Identity destionation connection using the Adobe Experience Platform UI.
+description: Learn how to create a Merkury Enterprise Identity destination connection using the Adobe Experience Platform UI.
 ---

 # Merkury Enterprise Identity Destination

 >[!NOTE]
 >
 >The destination connector and documentation page are created and maintained by the Merkury team.
-For any inquiries or update requests, please contact your Merkury account representitive.
+For any inquiries or update requests, please contact your Merkury account representative.

 ## Overview